singhdivyank/Quantum/README.md

 Like digital computers have classical logic gates operating on bits similarly quantum computers have quantum gates operating on **[qubits](https://www.quantum-inspire.com/kbase/what-is-a-qubit/)**.
 Unlike logic gates **all quantum gates are reversible**.

 Reversibility means from any possible output it is possible to get unique input corresponding to output.
-Explained below are some quantum gates frequently used by-
+Explained below are some frequently used quantum gates-

 ### Single qubit gates
 1. Hadamard gate